nxskok/pasias/docs/23-mds.md

 wax paper.
 Distance 12.
 Smallish.

 * unglazed ceramic
+tile
-tile\endnote{The first association that "unglazed" made for me was "donut"!} and very fine sandpaper.
+\marginnote{The first association that *unglazed* made for me      was *donut*!} and very fine sandpaper.
 Distance 12.
 Smallish.

 There won't be a perfect relationship between distance in the distance matrix and on the map.
 In this case, there is an upper